Skip to main content

 Reference a finished Discovery in chat

-Once a Discovery exists, attach it to any chat as context and ask follow-up questions.
-Libra answers with citations to specific columns, rows, or cells.
+Once a Discovery has finished running, attach it to any chat as context and ask follow-up questions.
+Only completed Discoveries can be read this way — one still processing won’t appear in the picker.
+Libra answers with citations that point at the Discovery as a whole, or at a specific column, row or cell.

-Click + Tools above the chat input and choose Add context.
-Pick the Discovery from the picker.
+Click Tools in the composer’s toolbar row and choose Add context.
+That opens the same picker.
 Same effect.

 How citations work